Back to all programs

 SHR

-The all Blak line-up presented at thisl expenses paid 4-day camp, featured inspiring presentations, practical workshops, arts and musicians, to help guide young First Nations people; connect them with each other; and support them to create change in their own communities.
+The all Blak line-up presented at the all expenses paid 4-day camp featured inspiring presentations, practical workshops, arts and musicians, to help guide young First Nations people; connect them with each other; and support them to create change in their own communities.

 Blak Up participants accessed: